Kuiter/vegs-repo/README.md

 npm -v
 ```

 For running the back-end application you also need a running instance of MongoDB as the database server.
-For installation instructions see your operating system specific instructions provided \href{https://docs.mongodb.com/manual/installation/}{here}.
+For installation instructions see your operating system specific instructions provided here: https://docs.mongodb.com/manual/installation/.
 By default MongoDB listens on localhost:27017.
 This port is also configured by default for the back-end application.
 MongoDB needs to be running before you start the back-end application.
-If MongoDB does not start automatically you can start it by typing the following command (see listing \ref{it:mongo_set}).
+If MongoDB does not start automatically you can start it by typing the following command.

 ```
 sudo service mongod start